miklevin/Pipulate.com/software.md

 ### Python Pandas and DataFrames

 In case you didn't notice, we're already using Python Pandas from the above example.
-But this is where you get to understand DataFrames most often seen as the variable df.
+But this is where you get to understand DataFrames which you'll most often see around the Net as the variable ***df***.
+When you see df, think Excel tab or SQL table.
 DataFrames are row-and-column table data like you would find in a tab in Excel or a table in SQL.
 The best way to represent table data with native Python objects (not Pandas) is as a list of tuples: